RGS-MBU/RGS_MBU-R-Batocera-Configuration/README.md

 This Repo contains all the configuration files you need to update your RGS-MBU_R from v36 to v37.

 This is part 1 to get the custom systems like famicom, sfc, actionmax etc. For Batocera v37 if you manually update.
+You also need the roms and bios files, those are not in this github repo ofc.

 Guide: